The evolution of Taps

 Norton gives Butterfield credit for composing “Taps,” but the general himself accepted no such distinction.
 He chose others to thank for helping him, specifically his wife who wrote down the notes while Butterfield whistled it to her.
 Being a commander in the Union Army meant that Butterfield knew how to play the bugle as a way of signaling his troops.
 But as Butterfield admits, he could not read or write music.
 “I practiced a change in the call until I had it suit my ear,” he claims.

-Butterfield, a native New Yorker, rose quickly through the military ranks as colonel of the 12th Regiment of the New York State Militia to commander of the 3rd brigade, First Division, Fifth Army Corps, and eventually Major General after the Peninsular Campaign which included the Seven Days Battle, a crucial turning point for the South who proved they could sustain and resist the advance of a powerful northern army.
+Butterfield, a native New Yorker, rose quickly through the military ranks as colonel of the 12th Regiment of the New York State Militia to commander of the 3rd brigade, First Division, Fifth Army Corps, and eventually Major General after the Peninsular Campaign which included the Seven Days Battle, a crucial turning point for the South.
 Later Butterfield would serve as a chief of staff for “Fighting Joe Hooker,” the commander of the Army of the Potomac, who fought incessantly with other Union generals and drank like a fish.

 In 1862, after a fierce and arduous week-long campaign, Butterfield and his division were recouping by the James River at Harrison’s Landing counting losses and awaiting word from another general, George B. McClellan, who was said to be retreating back to their position after his supply line was cut.
 That’s when Butterfield decided to give the standard “lights out” call a tuneful change.